stephanierotter/stephanierotter.github.io/conferences.md

 **Stephanie Rotter** and Mingya Liu. *An experimental study on social meanings of negative concord in English*.
 CARLA 2023, 23.-25.08.2023.
 Montréal (QC), Canada.

 **Stephanie Rotter** and Mingya Liu. *Individual differences in the perception of negative concord in American English*.
 IndiPRAG, 18-19.09.2023.
-Saarbrücken Germany
+Universität des Saarlandes, Saarbrücken Germany

 ### 2023

 **Stephanie Rotter** and Mingya Liu.
 (2023). *Social meaning of negative concord in American English*.
 Language in Social Interaction, 07.07.2023.
-Wuppertal, Germany.
+Bergische Universität Wuppertal, Wuppertal, Germany.

 ### 2022